Assumption College San Lorenzo

-Assumption College San Lorenzo (AC, Assumption SanLo, Assumption Makati), is a private, Roman Catholic basic and higher education institution exclusively for girls run by the Religious of the Assumption in San Lorenzo Village, Makati, Philippines.
+Assumption College San Lorenzo (AC, Assumption SanLo, Assumption Makati) is a private, Catholic basic and higher education institution exclusively for girls run by the Religious of the Assumption in San Lorenzo Village, Makati, Philippines.
 It was established by the Assumption Sisters in 1958 and named Assumption Convent.
 Assumption San Lorenzo is the successor of the closed school named Assumption Convent which was located along Herran Street, Ermita, Manila.

 It provides education from pre-school, elementary, secondary, tertiary, to graduate level.
 The alumnae and present students of this school include daughters and granddaughters of Presidents, industrialists, politicians, actors/actresses and prominent figures in the Philippines.

 Assumption College is a charter member of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 It has earned Level IV accreditation on all of its respective departments and schools.
-The school is a member of Strategic Educational Alliance of Southeast Asia.

 History

 Early history

 Sister Marie Eugénie Milleret de Brou (later canonised as Saint Marie-Eugénie de Jésus; 1817–1898) established the Congregation of the Religious of the Assumption in Paris on 30 April 1839 as a means to make a Christian transformation of society through education.
 The order arrived in Spanish colonial Philippines in 1892, and at the request of Queen María Cristina, consort of King Alfonso XII of Spain, they established the Superior Normal School for Women Teachers in Intramuros in 1892 which pioneered women education in the Philippines.
 Among its first alumnae were Rosa Sevilla de Alvero, Foundress of the Instituto de Mujeres; Librada Avelino and Carmen de Luna, who founded Centro Escolar University.
 At the outbreak of the Philippine Revolution of 1896, the order ceased operation of the school and returned to Europe.